Backyard beekeeping on the Isle of Newfoundland since 2010. 47°42'27.6"N 52°42'30.0"W

 But last winter, not having wrapped any of my hives, I wasn’t too impressed with how they came out of the winter.
 None of them died, but neither where they strong.
 Having hives mostly full of old and stressed queens may explain some of it, but I also noticed in hindsight most of my hives get very little direct sunlight in the winter, much less sunlight than any of my hives in the past.
 So just to be safe, I’m wrapping the hives that get the least of amount of sunlight.
 We’ll see what happens.
 Continue reading →

-We finally got around to wrapping our hives for the winter.
+I finally got around to wrapping my hives for the winter.
 Here’s another how-to video narrated by me with a sore throat.